OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

     8. **Proactively Install User App [Optional]**: Default value is `true`.
 You may set it to `false` if you want to disable the feature.
     9. **User App ExternalId [Optional]**: Default value is `148a66bb-e83d-425a-927d-09f4299a9274`.
 This **MUST** be the same `id` that is in the Teams app manifest for the user app.
     10. **Header Text [Optional]**: Default value is `Company Communicator`.
 This is the banner text that will appear starting v5.2 and later, you will have the option to modify later.
-    11. **Header Logo Url [Optional]**: Default image is Microsoft logo.
+    11. **Header Logo URL [Optional]**: Default image is Microsoft logo.
 You will have the option to modify later.
     12. **Hosting Plan SKU  [Optional]**: The pricing tier for the hosting plan.
 Default value is `Standard`.
 You may choose between Basic, Standard and Premium.
     13. **Hosting Plan Size  [Optional]**: The size of the hosting plan (small - 1, medium - 2, or large - 3).
 Default value is `2`.